Graduate Student Information

 Graduate Credit Taken as an Undergraduate

-Undergraduates are not permitted to take courses in the 400-500 series for graduate credit until they are within 12 quarter units of graduation.
-Students who subsequently enter a graduate program at Cal Poly may petition to receive graduate credit for such course work, provided the courses were not used toward the baccalaureate degree.
+Undergraduates are not permitted to take courses in the 400–500 series for graduate credit until they are within 12 quarter units of graduation.
+Students, who subsequently enter a graduate program at Cal Poly, may petition to receive graduate credit for up to nine units of such course work, provided the courses were not used toward the baccalaureate degree.
 Students should verify the applicability of such credit toward their graduate objective.